-Ben comes from South Wales and works as part of the office team.
+Ben comes from South Wales and moved to Dhanakosa in 2014.
+He works as part of the office team.
 His interests include playing guitar, chanting and appreciation of the arts.

-Lisa joined us to help with maintenance and caring for the house and grounds.
-Originally from Argentina, Lisa lived in Barcelona for some years and recently spent 6 months volunteering with the women of Taraloka retreat centre in Wales where she worked mostly in the kitchen, before making her way north to Dhanakosa.
+Lisa works as Kitchen Manager and Housekeeper.
+Originally from Argentina, she lived in Barcelona for some years and spent 6 months volunteering with the women of Taraloka retreat centre in Wales where she worked mostly in the kitchen, before making her way north to Dhanakosa in October 2016.
 Lisa has always been moved by the idea of putting her energy into a project where her practice, living and working can create something really substantial for the benefit of many people.
 The DK community is the perfect place to make that happen!

 Nayaka came to Dhanakosa in 1996 and fell in love with the place; the mountains, the water and, the wilderness.
 And, as a way of life lived for the benefit of all.
 He became Centre Director in 2006.
-Nayaka lives at Dhanakosa with Dharmavasini, and their 2 children.
+Nayaka lives at Dhanakosa with Dharmavasini and their two children.